Article IV. Judicial Branch

 - Associate Justices

-- Associate Justices must abide by, uphold, and support the Student Government Association Constitution, and other governing documents; support the University community and its mission; represent their respective constituencies, and where applicable the student body to the University and local community; accept reports from the Administration, internal committees, and members of the University community.
-Associate Justices will be an appointed Senator from each specific class.
+- Associate Justices must abide by, uphold, and support the Student Government Association Constitution, and other governing documents; support the university community and its mission; represent their respective constituencies, and where applicable the student body to the university and local community; accept reports from the SGA Administration, internal committees, and members of the university community.

 - The Judicial Branch shall interpret the Constitution and shall have the power to enforce the Constitution and bylaws of the Student Government Association.